Tuesday, August 27, 2013

 Nice stiff climbs, that reward you with that gravity gain, every so often.
 Not a fan of climbing, just wait a few minutes and enjoy a technical descent.
 Don't like it rough, smooth flowy trail is right around the corner, need to drop in or ride some banked planking, they got you covered.
 Just got to have a bermy flow trail, they named it The Flow, just so there would be no mistake.
 You can even choose Daisy Duke for a side dish of table tops and doubles towards the end.

 It is weird though, cause I really am not fond of all the planking. particularly banked planking.
 I watched their video of the Edge and I saw the rider rail it, but I guess it is part of that berm thing I still am working out.
 Michigan, like Wisconsin, use a lot of planking.
 Going down Stairway to Heaven, had me say "Here We Go", ironically the name of my favorite downhill trail here, followed closely by the red trail.
-Stairway to Heaven, had me thanking deity when I finally made it to that nasty rock drop at the end, of which I was much more comfortable with!
+Stairway to Heaven, had me thanking a deity when I finally made it to that nasty rock drop at the end, of which I was much more comfortable with!
 Those twists and turns while gaining speed or trying not to lock up the rear tire, rivaled any pucker factor I can remember.
 AND it is a two way trail.
 Luckily, out of 3 times down, I only came across one rider coming up.
 He stopped and luckily again, it was one of the few places that you could step off the planking with less than a 2 foot drop or greater.
 I would vote for this one becoming one way.

 While the IMBA Epic loop described here can be ridden in full, they have taken Paul's plunge and John Lincoln Green off the the map.
 Deep in the woods there is a sign for Paul's Plunge, but I saw nothing for John Lincoln Green (it may be what another map called Kamikaze XC trail).